 With the permission of Native elders, the Alaska State Museum and the Alaska Native Brotherhood carried out the totem pole retrieval.
 Elders also provided valuable cultural and historical information about the poles.
 The Smithsonian Institution and the U.S. Forest Service provided technical assistance.

 The totem poles in the Heritage Center were carved by Native artists during the height of totem pole carving on the Northwest Coast, between the middle and the end of the 19th century.
 They are preserved as they were found at the old village sites.
 Though all of the poles are severely weathered, much of their original detail survives as testimony to the skill and sophistication of their carvers.
 Some still have traces of their original paint; portions of others were obscured by moss and other vegetation that took root in the wet wood of the poles as they slowly decayed over time.

 Traditionally, totem poles were carved to honor important individuals, commemorate significant events, and to proclaim the lineage and social standing of their owners.
 They are tangible references to the people, events, stories, and legends that figure in the oral histories and rich, thriving cultures of Northwest Coast Native peoples.
-As such, they have great cultural importance; but, they are not religious objects and they have never been worshipped.
+As such, they have great cultural importance; but, they are not religious objects and they have never been worshiped.

 Many of the figures carved on totem poles are "crests"– animals, mythological beings, or natural features symbolizing a particular group’s history and origins.
 These crests are the property of clans and have been passed down through generations to maintain the connection to ancestry.

 The crests of a particular group, along with the stories and history associated with the crests, are prized as intangible communal property.
 They also serve to define the identity and lineage of the group’s individual members.